 From time to time, the fair value of assets associated with individual donor-restricted endowment funds may fall below the level the donor requires the fund to retain as a fund of perpetual duration.
-Deficiencies of this nature are reported in unrestricted net assets of \$28 and \$45 as of December 31, 2017 and 2016, respectively.
-These deficiencies resulted from unfavorable market fluctuations that occurred shortly after the investment of new permanently restricted contributions and continued appropriation for certain programs that were deemed prudent by the board of directors.
+Deficiencies of this nature are reported in net assets with donor restrictions of \$19 and \$28 as of December 31, 2018 and 2017, respectively.
+The deficiencies were from two gifts whose principal totaled \$204 and whose combined market values were \$184 and \$176 as of December 31, 2018 and 2017, respectively.
+Amounts for prior periods were reclassified from net assets without donor restrictions in accordance with the implementation of ASU 2016-14.
+These deficiencies resulted from unfavorable market fluctuations that occurred after the investment of new donor endowment contributions and continued appropriation for certain programs that were deemed prudent by the board of directors.
+Y-USA has a policy that permits spending from underwater funds depending on the degree to which the fund is underwater, unless specifically prohibited by the donor or relevant laws and regulations.

 Y-USA has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
 Under this policy, as approved by the National Board, the endowment assets are invested in a manner that is intended to provide adequate liquidity, maximize returns on all funds invested and achieve full employment of all available funds as earning assets.
 Y-USA has an active Investment Committee that meets regularly to ensure that the objectives of the investment policies are met, and that the strategies used to meet the objectives are in accordance with the investment policies.
-Endowments are comprised of both investments and cash and cash equivalents on the statements of financial position at December 31, 2017 and 2016.
+Endowments are comprised of both investments and cash and cash equivalents on the statements of financial position at December 31, 2018 and 2017.

-The National Board has adopted a spending policy calculated as 5% of the funds' 28-quarter rolling average balance, with a cap of no more than 6% of the funds' current market value as of June 30.
+The National Board has adopted a spending policy calculated as 5% of the fund's 28-quarter rolling average balance, with a cap of no more than 6% of the funds' current market value as of June 30.
 In establishing spending policy, the National Board considered the long-term expected return on its endowment.
-Over the long term, the National Board expects the current spending policy to allow its endowment to grow at an amount keeping with inflation.
+Over the long term, the board of directors expects the current spending policy to allow its endowment to grow at an amount keeping with inflation.
 This is consistent with Y-USA's objective of maintaining the purchasing power of the endowment assets held in perpetuity or for a specified term, as well as to provide additional real growth through new gifts and investment return.